Color Music: Ash

 This composition was commissioned by the St. Paul Chamber Orchestra with the support from the Jerome Foundation.
-It was composed between October and December 1988, and was premiered at the World Theater in St. Paul, Minnesota, by the St. Paul Chamber Orchestra, under John Adams (composer), on February 3, 1989.
+It was composed between October and December 1988, and was premiered at the World Theater in St. Paul, Minnesota, by the St. Paul Chamber Orchestra, under John Adams, on February 3, 1989.
 Given that the commissioner was a chamber orchestra, this is the only piece in the set that does not require a large orchestra.

 The composition is in F minor, and is the only composition in the set which modulates to another key.
 In this case, given its overt neoclassical nature, it modulates to A-flat major in some instances, only to return to F minor shortly after.
 In this case, color is not a preoccupation of Torke and it does not have an important role, as it did in the other movements.

 This is the longest composition in the set, taking approximately 15 minutes to perform.
 It is scored for an orchestra which consists of a flute, two oboes, a clarinet in B-flat, two bassoons, three horns in F, a trumpet in B-flat, timpani, a set of strings and a synthesizer.
 Torke clarifies that the synthesizer's timbre is flexible, although a bass sound with a percussive edge, buzz and reinforced pitch is recommended.